DeCeccoLAB/QIIME2-MultiRegion-Microbiome-Pipeline/README.md

 This command will create six new working folders, one for each region.

 # Data import
 In this pipeline, the deconvoluted FASTQ files will be imported into the QIIME2 environment using the manifest FASTQ method.
-The manifest should be prepared as .tsv file as follows
+The manifest file should be prepared as a .tsv file in the following format:

 |  sample-id | absolute-filepath |
 | ------------- | ------------- |
 | sample-1  |  /tmp/mnt/path/to/file/sample-1.V#.FR.fastq |
 | sample-2  |  /tmp/mnt/path/to/file/sample-2.V#.FR.fastq |

-The metagenomicsPP plugin will output 6 files for each fastq deconvuluted one of each V region, we will import the same V region of every sample in our dataset. change the "#" with the acutal number or region you want to import
+The metagenomicsPP plugin will generate six files for each deconvoluted FASTQ file corresponding to each V region.
+We will import the specific V region for every sample in our dataset.
+Replace `#` with the actual number of the region you wish to import.

 Note: This process will be repeated for each hypervariable (V) region.
 ```